vvv-hikka/AlcoholConsumption/README.md

 in final.ipynb you can find the overview and analysis of the dataset

 in the folder app there is this project's web page.
-You can find some interesting facts about alcohol consumption in a particular region or year
+You can find some interesting facts about alcohol consumption in a particular region or year.
+It can be also accessed by https://alcohol-consumption-8jg2.onrender.com/